School Sports Premium Funding: 2017 – 2018

 The Impact of the Primary PE and School Sport Funding

-A range of competitive sporting opportunities have been accessed by pupils.
+Competitive Sport A range of competitive sporting opportunities have been accessed by pupils, the transport being funded to ensure fair access for all.
 As well as the regular cluster sports events the school also enter local football leagues and inter-school friendlies in other sports.

-All schools in the Wells Cluster pay additional funds to support the cluster programme of sports competitions: The school pays in for a cluster sports co-ordinator who organises regular inter-school sport for the cluster primary schools.
+Cluster Sports All schools in the Wells Cluster pay additional funds to support the cluster programme of sports competitions: The school pays in for a cluster sports co-ordinator who organises regular inter-school sport for the cluster primary schools.
 Most competitions link in to the school games competition structure.
-Competitions include: Cross Country, Tag Rugby, QuickSTicks Hockey, Football, Hi 5 Netball, Swimming Gala, Kwik Cricket, Fencing, Beac Volleyball and Triathlon
+Competitions include: Tag Rugby, QuickSTicks Hockey, Football, Hi 5 Netball, Swimming Gala, Kwik Cricket, Beach Volleyball and Aquathon